th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 Flannel is a Kubernetes add-on that addresses networking [issues](https://kubernetes.io/docs/concepts/cluster-administration/networking/).

-In order to install it, you need to run the following command:
+To install it, you need to run the following command:

 ```shell
 kubectl apply -f "https://raw.githubusercontent.com/flannel-io/flannel/master/Documentation/kube-flannel.yml"